todomonkos/esg_analysis/README.md

 - **R** (tidyverse, caret, ggplot2)
 - **RMarkdown** for reproducible analysis
-- **Josefin Sans** for customized plots
 - **ESG and financial data** sourced from S&P 500 datasets (Kaggle)

-## 📚 Academic Context

-This project was developed as part of a university data science minor and integrates financial modeling with critical reflections on sustainable investing practices.

 ## 📬 Contact

-For questions or collaboration ideas, feel free to reach out via [LinkedIn](https://www.linkedin.com) or open an issue on this repository.
+For questions or collaboration ideas, feel free to reach out via [LinkedIn](https://www.linkedin.com/todomonkos) or open an issue on this repository.

 ---